brool/wordpress-shuffle/README.rst

     python wp.py push all

 Note that push only changes those files that exist in both spots.
-If you're adding a new post, use the "post" command.
+If you're adding a new post, use the "add" command.

 Posting/Editing
 ---------------